edufolly/flutter_bluetooth_serial/README.md

 Flutter basic implementation for Classical Bluetooth (only RFCOMM for now).

 ## Features

-The first goal of this project, started by `Edufolly` was making an interface for Serial Port Protocol (HC-05 Adapter).
+The first goal of this project, started by @edufolly was making an interface for Serial Port Protocol (HC-05 Adapter).
 Now the plugin features:

 + Adapter status monitoring,